lucashuet93/botbuilder-proactivemessaging/node/broadcastingSample/bot/README.md

 <a name="broadcasting"></a>
 ## Broadcasting bot Implementation

-This sample is mostly based on the advanced bot sample moving it further into broadcasting abstraction:
+This sample continues the developments made in the advanced bot sample moving it further into broadcasting abstraction:
 - Encapsulate core features into a set of separate classes (as local services)
 - Add an option to broadcast to other users of the same bot
-- Add a new Azure Function for broadcasting from external source
+- Add a new Azure Function for broadcasting from an external source
-- Instead of directly storying to CosmosDB we will use an Azure Function as proxy
+- Instead of directly storying to CosmosDB we use an Azure Function as a  proxy

 ![Broadcast Bot Architecture](./../../readme-assets/broadcast-bot-architecture.png).